sciZer0/newdiscoveries/c/README.md

 Even though some of Works might probably not seem to someone that these are Mechanical Work, in reality, any Work is a push or combination of pushes.
 I will give you just one example below.

 The heating-up is also a combination of pushes, because any process of heating up an object is due to the increase in the velocities of particles inside the object.
 And the increase in the velocities of the particles occurs only because these particles are being pushed by some things ("Hands").
-Therefore, any heating-up is the result of a lot of pushes.
+Therefore, any heating-up is a combination of pushes.
 And this means that the heating-up is Work and that Energy (some resource) is always being spent on this Work.

+Importantly, there are Target Works and Non-Target Works.

 --

 ## 2.5.
 Target Works and Non-Target Works

-Importantly, there are Target Works and Non-Target Works.
+So, there are Target Works and Non-Target Works.

 Target Work is Work that is the target for Organism to be doing while working.